-The short answer is no, you don’t have to go, but if you don’t go, you may well be arrested.
-This is not a certainty and it depends on the facts of each case and whether the police are able to arrest you.
-(The police are entitled to arrest you if they have reasonable cause to suspect you of committing an offence, having committed an offence, or being about to commit an offence)
+The short answer is no, you don’t have to go, but if you don’t go, you may well be arrested if you don’t Voluntarily Attend At Police Station.
+This is not a certainty, and it depends on the facts of each case and whether the police are able to arrest you.
+(The police are entitled to arrest you if they have reasonable cause to suspect you of committing an offence, having committed an offence, or being about to commit an offence.)

-If the police decide not to arrest you, it may be for a variety of reasons, including the fact that it may be more convenient for everybody involved, if you attend voluntarily, as they/you know what time you will be interviewed.
+If the police decide not to arrest you, it may be for a variety of reasons, including the fact that it may be more convenient for everybody involved, if you Voluntarily Attend At Police Station, as they/you know what time you will be interviewed.

 You may well have been involved in an offence where some sort of forensic tests must be completed before you can be interviewed further, or at all.
 For example, if you have been involved in a road traffic accident and have had blood tests taken, to establish whether or not you are over the legal limit of alcohol.
 If your dealings with the police in relation to that investigation have been satisfactory and you have given them no concern that you would not attend an interview, you may well be given the opportunity to attend voluntarily.